multani7871/cash3/README.md

 1. Implement plaid transaction backend using webhooks
 1. ci/cd flow from staging
 1. fix eslint warnings on npm i for client and functions
+1. delete all orphan calendars cleanup script
+1. Make custom middleware into own npm module and configurable with firebase app and fields.